squid-cache/squid-cache.github.io/SquidFaq/AboutSquid.rst

 This is best answered by the [[http://www.squid-cache.org/Versions/|the Squid Versions page]] where you can also download the sources.

 == Who is responsible for Squid? ==

 Squid is the result of efforts by numerous individuals from the Internet community.
+ * The Squid Software Foundation provides representation and oversight of the Squid Project.
-The core team and main contributors list is at WhoWeAre; a list of our excellent contributors can be seen in [[http://www.squid-cache.org/CONTRIBUTORS.txt|the CONTRIBUTORS file]].
+ * The core team and main contributors list is at WhoWeAre.
+ * A list of our many excellent code contributors can be seen in the CONTRIBUTORS file within each copy of published sources.

 == Where can I get Squid? ==
 You can download Squid via FTP or HTTP from one of the many worldwide [[http://www.squid-cache.org/Download/mirrors.html|mirror sites]] or [[ftp://ftp.squid-cache.org/pub/|the primary FTP site]].